 What are the benefits for lawyers who use innovative legal service applications?

 Lawyers would obtain more clients by having better service and an innovative product that is different from other lawyers.
 Obtaining clients is more difficult in a world where the number of lawyers and non-lawyers competing for legal work is increasing.
-Lawyers should realize that it is very difficult for clients to assess a lawyer’s legal skills, but they can easily judge how well they were served by the lawyer.
+Lawyers should realize that it is very difficult for clients to assess a lawyer’s legal skills.
+But they can easily judge how well the lawyer serves them.

 Using and creating innovative legal service applications is creative, fun, and a break from the routine all of which make for a happier lawyer.
 There are a lot of unhappy lawyers judging from the numbers that leave the profession.